CERT-Rhineland-Palatinate/extract_cves/README.md

 (Can be downloaded for free at https://cve.mitre.org/data/downloads/allitems.csv.gz)

+The script will ask you to download it for you, if the db is not present.

 ### Installing

 The script has no other dependencies as Python3 with the stdlib.